 The microeconomics of strategy can be built on a foundation of understanding the nature of costs.
 Understanding the relationship between cost and decision-making is also a crucial part of strategy research.
 It is critical for determining long-term productivity and cost position.
 The guiding theory is the concept of opportunity cost.
 This is a concept that defines tern as the foregoing of alternatives in the production of services and products.
 (Seldon and Pennance 1965, p.
 253), For example, consider the cost capital for project A, or the return foregone by choosing project A over project B. It's not about the cost of the funds that Project A needs in terms of cash.
 When it comes to a person, the opportunity cost of a brand-new car could be the benefits foregone by not expanding the home.
 Although opportunity cost of expanding into North America for a business could be the return foregone by not investing in China.
 The concept of opportunity refers to the idea that resources are restricted and scarce in relation to the possibilities that exist.
 If there were no shortage of resources in the first place, economic and economic thinking, as well as expense, would be worthless.
 What is the significance of this?
 Those expense decisions are less likely to be included in the annual accounts to be shared shareholders.
-Relevant costs are specific decisions that are more likely to apply to future costs, while accounting costs are infrastructure growth, and economic policy could be used as effective tools for both diminishing and marginalizing a country's power (Tangi, 2005).
-Returning to classical theories of progress, development is used in the context of development and economic growth.
-Progress, according to theories, is a synonym for economic growth, which states go through at different times.
+Relevant costs are specific decisions that are more likely to apply to future costs, while accounting costs are backward-looking and have to do with the business.
+Many expenses are incurred directly as a result of the activity of a business scale.
+In this sense, management accounting seeks to bridge the gap by looking ahead, even though it is unable to which states go through at different times.
 This will include transforming traditional agriculture into a new urban development of a wide range of goods and services.
-And traditional society is transitioning to a period maturity high consumption. and According to the hypotheses, developed countries are constrained.
-That is due to the receive from resources they the strong hand, corruption, government's inadequate economic and adequate programs, and, eventually, political, economic, and institutional austerity.
-Where dominance the freedom and established, prosperous states being captured?
+And traditional society is transitioning to a period maturity and high consumption. of According to the hypotheses, developed countries are constrained.
+That is due to the resources receive from they government's strong hand, corruption, inadequate adequate economic and programs, and, eventually, political, economic, and institutional austerity.
+Where the freedom and dominance being established. prosperous states captured?
 (Todaro and Smith, 2003).
 Many neoliberal and modern growth ideas have been developed over the last 60 years, according to current understanding (Willis, 2005: 27).
 The entire point of growth is to produce a production that enhances the quality of life and increases self-sufficiency economic potential, which is initially more complicated and reliant on global integration (Remeny, 2004: 22).
 The main goal of this procedure is to create an atmosphere in which people can enjoy their lives and live long, stable lives (Tangi, 2005).